revue-org/revue/docs/website/docs/report/architecture/patterns.md

 For containerization, we used **Docker**.
 * **Database per service**: each microservice has its own database.
 Services communicate only via APIs favoring a more loosely coupled architecture.
 This allows to have a database schema that is optimized for the microservice.
-* **Service discovery**: each microservice registers itself to a service registry.
-This allows to have a dynamic environment, where the microservices can be added or removed without the need to change the configuration of the other microservices.
 * **Externalized configuration**: instead of hard-wiring or hard-coding a configuration for a particular environment in which the system would run, configuration property values are supplied at runtime.
 We used the **Push model** approache, where the configuration values are passed to service using the operating system environment variables or configuration files.